objectionary/jeo-maven-plugin/README.md

 # How to use

-The plugin can be run using several approaches but for all of them you need at least Maven 3.1.+ and Java 8+.
+The plugin can be run using several approaches, but for all of them, you need at least Maven 3.1+ and Java 11+.
+(Actually, the plugin requires Java 8+, but since the main dependency [eo](https://github.com/objectionary/eo) requires Java 11, we are obligated to use it as well.)

 The plugin can convert compiled classes into EOlang by using the `disassemble` goal.
 The `assemble` goal can convert EOlang back into bytecode.
 The default phase for the plugin